 It is the applicant’s responsibility to liaise with the referee after submitting his or her application.
 Thus the applicant should check that the referee has in fact received the automatically generated email requesting the reference, and will respond to it before the closing date.
 If for some reason, the referee has not received the automatically generated email from the Trust, it is the applicant’s responsibility to notify the Trust of this by use of the “contact us” section of the email, or in emergencies, contact the helpline.
 Thereafter, the applicant must liaise with the referee, to ensure the reference reaches the Trust by the deadline.

-All applications must be submitted on or before 18.00 hrs GMT on Friday 9th March 2018.
+All applications must be submitted on or before 18.00 hrs GMT on Monday 25th March 2019.
 Late applications will not be accepted.
 References must be added by 18.00 hrs GMT on Monday 1st April 2019.
 A late reference will void the application.

 - How and when will successful applicants be notified?

-Successful applicants will be notified by email by the end of April 2018.
+Successful applicants will be notified by email by the end of April 2019.
 (If you have not heard from the Trust, you must assume that you have been unsuccessful, and should perhaps consider getting advice on your application, changing it, and resubmitting a modified application for the following year’s competition.)
 Please don’t ring or email or write to ask us whether you were successful because you haven’t heard.
 We will notify successful candidates.